 Mortgage notes are similar to stocks; depending on the market and your goals, they can be both great assets to retain and great assets to sell.
 If you’re planning on selling a private mortgage note, what should you look for in a mortgage note buyer?
-This is the question we answer here, listing four key characteristics to look for in a mortgage note buyer.
+This is the question we answer here, listing four key characteristics to look for in mortgage note buyers.

 1. Offers the Specialization You Need